This programme is only available to Home applicants.

 In terms of subject content, the title “for the workplace” reflects the contextualisation of each module to the personal workplace experiences of the learners.
 This project based, discursive approach to study ensures that generic theoretical models are consistently explored within a workplace context ensuring continued relevance to the needs of employers and career progression.

-After successful completion of this programme, students are welcome to continue to studying with us onto one of our MBA pathways.
+After successful completion of this programme, students are welcome to continue to study with us onto one of our MBA pathways.

 The curriculum content of the BA (Hons) Leadership and Management Skills for the Workplace has been carefully developed to provide a series of discrete 20 credit modules.
 Each module focuses on a key generic aspect of management and leadership capable of being contextualized to specific workplace experiences.